 Pressure ulcers, also known as bedsores, are a significant risk for people who are bedridden or in a wheelchair.
 The sustained pressure, friction, or shear on certain points of the body causes compressed or distorted vessels, which impede blood flow.
 Without the proper nutrients coming into the area or a way to remove localized metabolic waste, painful swelling develops, and open wounds may result if the issue is left untreated.

 Arterial and venous ulcers usually affect the legs.
 Arterial ulcers are caused by reduced arterial blood supply due to atherosclerosis, persistent hypertension, or other vascular diseases.
-They produce lesions in the tunica intima, the innermost layer of the vessel, and diminished blood supply causes skin layer damage.
+They produce lesions in the tunica intima, the innermost layer of the artery, and diminished blood supply causes skin layer damage.
 With venous ulcers, the valves in the veins that prevent blood flow reflux malfunction, leading to fat layer inflammation.

 Proper treatment of ulcers depends on timing, location, and the stage.
 Doctors must first reduce the risk of infection, which requires antibiotics.
 Stemming blood clotting while applying topical treatments and dressings is also essential, especially for people with ulcers on their feet.
 In many cases, advanced tissue damage requires removal or debriding.